AElfProject/aelf-learn/docs/tutorial/stackup/3. frontend/index.md

 <p align="center">Preview of Landing Page</p>
 Application which will first allow users to connect to the application using their Portkey wallet!

-Next, users will be able to join the DAO by clicking on "Join DAO”.
+Next, users will be able to join the DAO by clicking on "Join DAO".
 Once the user has successfully joined the DAO, they will be able to create proposals and vote on proposals created by other members of the DAO!

 **Create Proposal Page**